Wordlist

 Substances which occur in nature

 Means a naturally occurring substance as such, unprocessed or processed only by manual, mechanical or gravitational means, by dissolution in water, by flotation, by extraction with water, by steam distillation or by heating solely to remove water, or which is extracted from air by any means.
-(REACH)
+(The REACH Regulation)

 Substitution principle, product choice principle